jtovarro/blog/_posts/2024-1-17-RedHatScholars.md

 ---
 layout: post
-title: Create your own workshop page hosted in GitHub
+title: Create a Red Hat Developer site hosted on GitHub to enable customers and individuals to participate in a workshop
 ---

-Have you ever think or have the need to create a page for people following a workshop?
+Have you ever think or have the need to create a page for people/customer following a workshop?
 If that's the case Red Hat Scholars is a framework that will make your life much easier.

 Steps to deploy a Red Hat Scholar framework to create a workshop: